Unstructured-IO/community/README.md

 Welcome to the Unstructured Community!

-We are building an ecosystem of preprepocessing pipeline tools for Data Scientists and Data Engineers so they may quickly work through the challenge of extracting structured data from unstructured raw documents.
+We are building an ecosystem of preprocessing pipeline tools for Data Scientists and Data Engineers, so they may quickly work through the challenge of extracting structured data from unstructured raw documents.

 ## Getting Started